When to use long-term loans for your business

 {{calculator-cta="/components"}}

-No, long-term loans usually have lower interest rates than short-term loans, which means your monthly payments will be lower.
+No, long-term loans usually have lower interest rates than short-term loans.
 However, this doesn’t necessarily mean the overall cost of the loan will be less.
-Since you’re paying back the loan over a longer period of time, you’ll have more time to accrue interest.
+Since you’re paying back the loan over a longer period, you’ll have more time to accrue interest.

-Businesses and individuals with less-than-perfect credit can get a long-term loan, but it may require some extra work to demonstrate your ability to repay.
-This might include offering collateral as security, finding a guarantor, or paying a higher interest rate.
+Businesses and individuals with less-than-perfect credit can get a long-term loan, but it may require extra work to demonstrate the ability to repay the capital.
+This might include offering collateral as security, finding a guarantor, providing a compelling business plan and projections or paying a higher interest rate.